Introduction to

 Some key information to orient you and some suggested practices to try.

-This retreat was designed to give people all the skills, knowledge and experience they need to become imaginal practitioners.
-Listen to all the recorded talks.
+A retreat designed to give people all the skills, knowledge and experience they need to become imaginal practitioners.

 Nouveau Shamanic Cinema Podcast, with Joost Vervoort